-Here’s the plan: the Dumpster Team is developing a sustainability program for a variety of grade levels based on the broad topic of “less is more.”
+Here’s the plan: the Dumpster Team and Huston-Tillotson students are developing a sustainability program for a variety of grade levels based on the broad topic of “less is more.”
 Professor Dumpster will provide an entertaining context for the program by taking up residence in the dumpster for a full year beginning in fall of 2013.
 During that time he’s going to need a whole lot of help to make the dumpster habitable in the Texas heat…and that’s where the students come in.

 Through a series of three program design challenges, students will help Professor Dumpster monitor the conditions of his dwelling space and outfit the dumpster with everything he needs to live comfortably.